Last Updated on

 Paseo del Bosque Trail or Riverside Bike Path

 Bosque Definition: A woodland/cluster of trees found along river banks.

-The paved trail runs parallel to the Rio Grande, though you cannot see the actual river from the paved trail.
+The paved trail runs parallel to the Rio Grande though you cannot see the actual river from the paved trail.
 However there are dirt trails through the cottonwoods that run right along the nearby river.
-The paved trail runs along a levee with vistas of the Sandia Mountains, as well as surrounding farmlands and countryside.
-All of this in Albuquerque!
+The Paseo del Bosque Trail is part of Albuquerque’s Open Space Lands.

 Pueblo Montaño Sculpture Garden